MileHacker Logo

 Different the seasons offer varied travel advantages and challenges.

-Typhoons occur mainly between August and October, bringing heavy rainfall and strong winds.
+Typhoons occur mainly between August and October, bringing heavy precipitation and strong winds.
 The rainy season (Tsuyu) typically runs from early June to mid-July.
 Japan is an earthquake-prone country; structures meet strict earthquake-resistant standards.
-July and August can bring heatwaves, with the weather exceeding 35°C (95°F) and significant moisture in the air.
+July and August could result in heatwaves, with temperatures exceeding 35°C (95°F) and high moisture levels.
 Winter temperatures may drop near freezing overnight.

 High Season